The History Of Acupuncture

 The Mysterious Origins And Early Stages And Early Stages Of Acupuncture

 Nevertheless, its true formation and development have started in China by the second half of the first century A.C.
-By those times, several different forms and systems of acupuncture co-existed, Those who have begun practicing it have also propagated the idea that the hours of day, seasons and lunar cycles were in direct correlation and extremely important for the efficiency of acupuncture.
-Other theories were connecting acupuncture with certain chemical elements or astral phenomenon.
+By those times, several different forms and systems of acupuncture co-existed, Those who have begun practicing it have also propagated the idea that the hours of day, seasons and lunar cycles were in direct correlation and extremely important for the efficiency of the practice.
+Other theories were connecting this practice with certain chemical elements or astral phenomenon.
 After the 1st Century A.C., several acupuncture experts have begun centralizing the essential aspects of the practice, also publishing a series of handbooks in this regards.
-As the paper and print knowledge evolved in China, acupuncture became more popular, while reaching a more compact and more precise form.
+As the paper and print knowledge evolved in China, this alternative medicine became more popular, while reaching a more compact and more precise form.
 From that point on and for quite a long time, acupuncture represented one of the main forms of therapy for physical pains, as well as a few other related affections.

 The Decline And Late Comeback Of Acupuncture